-- Dosage of enoxaparin requires adjusting in severe renal impairment.
+- The dosage of enoxaparin requires adjusting for severe renal impairment.

-- May not be suitable for some people including those with active major bleeding, certain platelet disorders, a low body weight or with a hypersensitivity to enoxaparin, heparin or pork products.
+- May not be suitable for some people including those with active major bleeding, certain platelet disorders, low body weight, or with hypersensitivity to enoxaparin, heparin, or pork products.
 Care should also be taken when using in people with diabetic retinopathy, high blood pressure, recent gastrointestinal ulceration, or kidney disease.

-- May interact with some other medications including those that also have an effect on bleeding (such as aspirin, NSAIDs, and platelet inhibitors).
+- May interact with some other medications including those that affect bleeding (such as aspirin, NSAIDs, and platelet inhibitors).